H.R. 5341: LOCAL Foods Act of 2025

 USDA and the Secretary of Agriculture

-Owners who use designated agents
+Owners who use a designated agent

 Retail meat sellers and public-facing distributors